orsonteodoro/gcf2/profiles/gaming/README.md

 ### FPS tolerance for competitive play

-* For 30 FPS, 1 FPS is 33.33 ms.  3 frames render chance in 0.1 seconds.
-5 frames render chance in 0.16 seconds.
+* For 30 FPS, 1 FPS is 33.33 ms.  3 frames render chances in 0.1 seconds.
+5 frames render chances in 0.16 seconds.
-* For 60 FPS, 1 FPS is 16.66 ms.  6 frames render chance in 0.1 seconds.
-9 frames render chance in 0.15 seconds.
+* For 60 FPS, 1 FPS is 16.66 ms.  6 frames render chances in 0.1 seconds.
+9 frames render chances in 0.15 seconds.
 * For 240 FPS, 1 FPS is 4.166ms.
-24 frames render chance in 0.1 seconds.
-36 frames render chance in 0.15 seconds.
+24 frames render chances in 0.1 seconds.
+36 frames render chances in 0.15 seconds.
 * Formula:  t total ms = 1000 ms / x frames
 * Human object recognition is 100 - 150 ms or 0.1 - 0.15 seconds.
-* The recommended esports policy in this profile is too keep the FPS loss below 0.1 total seconds to prevent affecting gameplay outcome.
+* The recommended esports policy in this profile is too render no less than 1 frame below 0.1 total seconds to prevent affecting gameplay outcome.
 * 60 FPS is the mainstream gamer standard and assumed in this profile.
 * 240 FPS is the esports standard.